dsurujon/BFClust-python/README.md

 │   ├──pickle
 │   │   each Boundary-Tree stored as a pickle file
 │   ├──diamond
-│   │   output of diamond on each Boundary-Tree
+│   │   output of diamond pairwise alignments on each Boundary-Tree │   └──MCL
-│   └──MCL
 │       output of MCL on each Boundary-Tree
 └── Consensus